Renewable energy in Canada: Indigenous efforts

 First Nations communities throughout Canada play an integral part in the renewable energy market.
 With respect to renewable energy initiatives, they are in support of policies and plans that reduce environmental degradation.
 Indigenous communities argue that they are neither consulted nor briefed during the planning of projects causing an inequitable relationship between project developers, the government, and the First Nations in the region.

 In a report about renewable energy in Canada, with a principal focus on Aboriginal and environmental issues, the emerging problem discussed was the inherent gridlock in the energy development sector.
 Gridlock occurs because projects fail to recognise the infringement of property rights in First Nations traditional territories (Note: The Calder vs British Columbia case-1973- giving indigenous members of Canada Inextinguishable Property Rights.)
 There is an absence of trust between the parties, concerns over environmental degradation, and insufficient shared visions to create a mutually beneficial project.
+However, certain Indigenous communities own renewable energy projects on their land.
+Indigenous ownership of these projects was found to be correlated with higher community wellbeing.
 Aboriginal rights, such as hunting and fishing, remain protected under the Constitution of Canada.

 Renewable energy initiatives are deployed throughout Indigenous communities: Whitesand First Nation, which is a community north of Thunder Bay, Ontario is not integrated within the provincial electrical grid.
 This is one of the twenty-five communities in Northern Ontario that are solely reliant on diesel fuel.
 These communities face many challenges, such as blackouts, diesel spills, and the volatile costs of transporting fuel (often by means of ice roads or by air).
 With diesel generators constantly running throughout winter, Ontario has been working on means to expand the electrical grid.
 After long delays, Whitesand First Nation with the coordination of the province has been developing a new renewable power station in this community.
 The energy plant develops organic wood pellets to heat and power biomass locations and facilities.

 Renewable energy development can also be seen at the Cat Lake First Nations, where this Indigenous community has signed an agreement to install solar power that would generate 40 MW (which would power an estimated 6,650 homes).
 In this agreement, the First Nations own 51 percent of the company while the rest is owned by a mining company (AurCrest).
 Many scholars believe indigenous communities play a significant role within the energy market, and they need to be consulted to ensure a good relationship is created between private corporations and the government.
 As renewable energy becomes more prevalent, the cheaper cost of implementing (and manufacturing) energy such as solar power, wind power, geothermal power, and bio-energy will result in a more competitive renewable energy market.